JuliaSIMD/VectorizedRNG.jl/README.md

 ## BigCrush

 The generators pass [BigCrush](https://github.com/andreasnoack/RNGTest.jl).
-After fixing [a bug](https://github.com/andreasnoack/RNGTest.jl/blob/35545de8afc05f447a0a2c73f72e5ec3f326549c/src/RNGTest.jl#L309) on current master, we can run BigCrush in a matter of minutes on a multicore system (10980XE CPU).
+We can run BigCrush in a matter of minutes on a multicore system (10980XE CPU).
 Testing the uniform number generator:
 ```julia
 julia> using Distributed; addprocs(); nprocs()
 37